Battleground (2014): Storylines

-On the June 30 edition of Raw, Chris Jericho returned to the WWE only for The Wyatt Family (Bray Wyatt, Luke Harper, and Erick Rowan), thus setting up a match between Wyatt and Jericho at the event.
+On the June 30 episode of Raw, Chris Jericho returned to WWE only for The Wyatt Family (Bray Wyatt, Luke Harper, and Erick Rowan), thus setting up a match between Wyatt and Jericho at the event.

-Following Money in the Bank, WWE Tag Team Champions The Usos continued their feud with Wyatt Family members Luke Harper and Erick Rowan.
-On the June 30 edition of Raw, The Wyatt Family defeated The Usos and Sheamus.
-On the July 7 edition of Raw, Harper and Rowan defeated The Usos.
-On the July 11 edition of SmackDown, The Usos were scheduled to defend the title against The Wyatt Family in a 2-out-of-3 falls match at the event.
+Following Money in the Bank, WWE Tag Team Champions The Usos (Jey Uso and Jimmy Uso) continued their feud with Wyatt Family members Luke Harper and Erick Rowan.
+On the June 30 episode of Raw, The Wyatt Family (Harper, Rowan, and Bray Wyatt) defeated The Usos and Sheamus.
+On the July 7 episode of Raw, Harper and Rowan defeated The Usos.
+On the July 11 episode of SmackDown, The Usos were scheduled to defend the titles against The Wyatt Family in a two out of three falls match at the event.

-On the June 2 edition of Raw, Seth Rollins turned on The Shield by attacking both Dean Ambrose and Roman Reigns, siding with The Authority in the process.
+On the June 2 episode of Raw, Seth Rollins turned on The Shield by attacking both Dean Ambrose and Roman Reigns, siding with The Authority in the process.
 In the ensuing weeks, Rollins and Ambrose attacked each other, and each interfered in the others matches.
 The feud intensified when Kane assisted Rollins in winning the Money in the Bank ladder match at the Money in the Bank pay-per-view on June 29.
 On July 12, it was announced that Rollins and Ambrose were scheduled to face each other at Battleground.

-On the June 30 edition of Raw, Jack Swagger and Zeb Colter confronted Rusev and Lana about their anti-American views.
-Swagger and Colter issued a challenge to Rusev, which was accepted on the July 14 edition of Raw.
+On the June 30 episode of Raw, Jack Swagger and Zeb Colter confronted Rusev and Lana about their anti-American views.
+Swagger and Colter issued a challenge to Rusev, which was accepted on the July 14 episode of Raw.

 Also confirmed for the event was Cameron squaring off against Naomi, which took place on the Kickoff pre-show.
-After they lost to AJ Lee and Paige on the July 7 edition of Raw, Cameron and Naomi attacked each other, effectively breaking up The Funkadactyls and setting up a match for the event.
+After they lost to AJ Lee and Paige on the July 7 episode of Raw, Cameron and Naomi attacked each other, effectively breaking up The Funkadactyls and setting up a match for the event.

 On July 20, a match between Adam Rose and Fandango was scheduled for the Kickoff pre-show.

 Event

-Pre-Show
+Pre-show

-During the Battleground Kickoff pre-show, Adam Rose defeated Fandango, and Cameron defeated Naomi.
+During the Battleground Kickoff pre-show, Adam Rose took on Fandango.
+Rose performed a Party Foul on Fandango to win the match.

+In the second pre-show match, Cameron took on Naomi.
+In the end, Cameron rolled up Naomi to win the match.

 Preliminary matches

-The actual pay-per-view opened with The Usos defending the WWE Tag Team Championship against Luke Harper and Erick Rowan of The Wyatt Family in a two out of three falls match.
+The actual pay-per-view opened with The Usos (Jey Uso and Jimmy Uso) defending the WWE Tag Team Championship against Luke Harper and Erick Rowan of The Wyatt Family in a two out of three falls match.
 Harper and Rowan won the first fall after Harper executed a Big Boot on Jey.
 The Usos won the second fall after Jey pinned Harper with a roll-up.
-The Usos won the third fall after performing a double Samoan Splash on Harper, meaning The Usos retained the title.
+The Usos won the third fall after performing a double Samoan Splash on Harper, meaning The Usos retained the titles.